microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 ## Step 5: Cache messages

-Each message you get it through [getAllMessages](/microsoftteams/export-teams-content#how-to-access-teams-export-apis) or [change notification](/graph/api/resources/changenotificationcollection) is subject to charge by Microsoft Graph, so you will want to avoid reading the same message multiple times.
-We recommend caching messages for at least a few hours so a user can quickly reopen a chat they visited a few minutes ago.
-However, you should not cache longer than what’s allowed per your organizational retention policies.
+Each message you get from [getAllMessages](/microsoftteams/export-teams-content#how-to-access-teams-export-apis) or [change notification](/graph/api/resources/changenotificationcollection) is subject to be charged by Microsoft Graph, so you will want to avoid reading the same message multiple times.
+We recommend caching messages for at least a few hours so a user can quickly reopen a chat that they have recently visited.
+However, you should not cache longer than what is allowed per your organizational retention policies.

 To learn how to set up a cache, please visit [Add caching to improve performance in Azure API Management](/azure/api-management/api-management-howto-cache).